jorgebarrosmedeiros/jorgebarrosmedeiros/README.md

 I think it is important to mention that I like to work as a team, I am completely focused and dedicated to the activities I do.
 I always like to learn new things and also to teach.

-So, I hope you will learn from the projects I have done.
+So, I hope you learn from the projects I have done.

 Follow me on social media.